ZapoVerde/whoseTurnNow/docs/User Journey.md

 *   **Council of Admins:** All admins have **equal power**.
 There is no singular "owner" role that supersedes the admin consensus.
 *   **The "Last Admin" Rule:** The system *must* prevent any action that would result in a list having zero administrators (i.e., preventing the last admin from leaving or demoting themselves).

----

-We will now flesh out the details for **Section 2: Flow 1 - Initial Entry & Authentication**, describing how users establish their identity.

----

 ## **Section 2: Flow 1 - Initial Entry & Authentication**